Kaliumhexacyanoferrat/GenHTTP.Templates/Templates/Website-Static/README.md

 dotnet run
 ```

-This will make the website available at http://localhost:8080/.
+This will make the service available at http://localhost:8080/.

 ## Deployment